agda/cornelis/README.md

 ## ⚠️ Maintenance Status ⚠️

-This repository is currently **unmaintained**.
+This repository is currently in the process of switching maintainers.
+There will likely be a slow response time for PRs and feature requests during this ramp-up period.

-Please reach out to the [agda community](https://wiki.portal.chalmers.se/agda/Main/Community) if you are interested in maintaining Cornelis.
+If you are having issues building or running cornelis, please check [COMPATIBILITY.md] first before opening an issue!

 ## Overview